The History of Asbestos in Australia

 The History of Asbestos in Australia – Where Was it Used?

-Houses being built in the 1940s-1960s in Australia were predominantly constructed with tile or asbestos-cement sheet roofing.
-Asbestos when mixed with cement is easy to mould and malleable, making it ideal for corrugated roofing.
-It was a popular roofing choice in the form of asbestos cement sheets or planks as it was durable, easy to install and somewhat fireproofed.
+Houses built in Australia in the 1940s-1960s were predominantly constructed with tile or asbestos-cement sheet roofing.
+When mixed with cement, asbestos is easy to mould and malleable, making it ideal for corrugated roofing.
+It was a popular roofing choice in the form of asbestos cement sheets or planks as it was durable, easy to install and somewhat fireproof.

 asbestos in the home

-During the 1950s, asbestos materials were a popular addition to the interiors of a home in the form of spray coatings, for textured decorative coatings on ceilings on walls.
-Vinyl sheet coverings or “lino” flooring were also quite popular and were made with chrysotile paper backing.
-Other common asbestos-containing building products during this period were vinyl-asbestos flooring tiles, roofing membranes and spray-on fire protection.
+During the 1950s, asbestos materials were a popular addition to home interiors in the form of spray coatings and textured decorative coatings on ceilings and walls.
+Vinyl sheet coverings, or “lino” flooring, were also quite popular and were made with a chrysotile paper backing.
+Other common asbestos-containing products during this period were vinyl-asbestos flooring tiles, roofing membranes and spray-on fire protection.

 Asbestos in Australia in Comparison

-Compared to other industrialised countries around the world, asbestos consumption in Australia remained slightly higher than others until the 1960s, 1970s and 1980s.
-During this period, consumption grew and continue to exceed those of other countries, eventually being known for the highest consumption of asbestos in the world, per capita.
+Compared with other industrialised countries, the asbestos industry in Australia remained more active well into the 1960s, 1970s and 1980s.
+During this period, asbestos consumption continued to grow and exceed that of many other nations, with Australia eventually becoming known for having the highest per capita asbestos consumption in the world.

 The History of Asbestos Mining in Australia